-We would like to invite you to help create a collective film, Treeline.
+We invited you to help create a collective film, Treeline.
 This film will feature forests from across the world, and depict the unique features of each forest while highlighting the impact of the climate emergency on the world’s forests.

 The film is being commissioned by Forestry England and Film and Video Umbrella.
 Created by artist Ruth Maclennan, the new work will be presented online, coinciding with COP 26, the UN’s climate change summit being held in November 2021 in Glasgow.